haleyelena/474-Project/README.md

 21. Press the cancel button to return to the main page.
 22. Press the restart button to return to the menu page.

+## Arduino Code
+The Arduino Nano Every that is built into the breathing device already has an Arduino program installed.
+This code is in the `ArduinoCode` folder in this repository and is titled `ArduinoCode.ino`.
+There are likely no changes to be made to this code, unless the user wants to include more wind speed levels than the current number of levels, 3.
+If you want to change the number of levels, you can increase or decrease the `num_levels` variable.

 ## License
 MIT License